Welcome

 I’ve always been the kind of person who “gets it” — even when nothing is said out loud.

 According to personality tests, astrology, and pretty much anyone who’s worked with me, I’m a deeply sensitive soul.
-I’m high in empathy, deeply caring, and especially good at being there for people when they’re at their most vulnerable.
+I’m high in empathy, deeply caring, and especially good at being there to offer a hug and say the right words when someone needs it.

-That’s not just a trait, I have realised it’s a a form of calling and not everyone has it.
+That’s not just a trait, I have realised it’s a bit of a gift and not everyone has it.

-I learned the importance of taking the time for others who are having a difficult time, not rushing grief, not minimising it, but supporting it with diplomacy, tact, and heart.
+I learned the importance of taking the time for others who are having a difficult time, not rushing grief, not minimising it, but supporting it with diplomacy, tact, and heart and a bit of a hug along the way.

 It reminded me that grief is personal, messy, and often invisible to the outside world.
 It’s not about “moving on.”